+Job crafting.
 This study followed the instrument developed by Tims et al. (2012).
-It consists of four dimensions of job crafting (increasing structural job resources, decreasing hindering job demands, increasing social job resources, and increasing challenging job demands).
+It consists of four dimensions (increasing structural job resources, decreasing hindering job demands, increasing social job resources, and increasing challenging job demands).
 A sample of the item is "I make sure that my work is mentally less intense".
 There are 21 items on a five-point Likert scale measuring each of the four dimensions.
-The scale of job autonomy is adopted the instrument developed by Breaugh (1999) that consists of nine items.
+Job autonomy.
+The scale adopted the instrument developed by Breaugh (1999) that consists of nine items.
 A sample item is "I am free to choose the methods to use in carrying out my work".

-The survey adopted the workplace well-being (WWB) instrument developed by Warr (1990).
+Workplace well-being (WWB).
+The survey adopted the instrument developed by Warr (1990).
 It consists of 12 descriptor words (both positive affect and negative affect).
 Respondents indicate the frequency of each emotion they experience at work for the last two months.

 To examine whether the variables (job autonomy, well-being, and job crafting) assessed were distinct from one another, we conducted reliability test using WarpPLS 7.0.
 Table 2 described the loading factors' results.
-Indicators' loading factor should be equal to or greater than 0.50 (Hair, Black, Babin, & Anderson, 2010).
-All indicators in Job Autonomy (JA) had a satisfactory structure loading (greater than 0.50).
-Meanwhile, some items in job crafting (JC) and Wellbeing (WWB) must be deleted because showed unsatisfactory validity score (loading factors were under 0.50).
-There are seven indicators deleted in JC and six indicators in well-being.
+Indicators' loading factor should be equal to or greater than 0.5 (Hair, Black, Babin, & Anderson, 2010).
+All indicators in Job Autonomy (JA) had a satisfactory structure loading (greater than 0.5).
+Meanwhile, some items in job crafting (JC) and Well-being (WWB) must be deleted because showed unsatisfactory validity score (loading factors were under 0.5).
+There are 7 indicators deleted in JC and 6 indicators in well-being.